ethanic17/hopeful-sight/README.md

 |    Miguel Maurer     |    mmaurer1@sfsu.edu    |  miguelCmaurer  | Frontend Lead  |
 |  Miguel (Zeke) Melo  |  mgaraldemleo@sfsu.edu  |  zekemelo2000   |     Intern     |

-**NO code should be stored in the root of your repository.
-You may rename the `application/` folder to your team's application name if you'd like, but all the source code should be stored inside that folder.**